Build a Custom MCP Client

 }

-9. Parse Responses
+Step 9: Parse Responses

-The MCP server can respond with either:
+The MCP server returns either:

-• application/json: a single JSON-RPC response
+• application/json: Single JSON-RPC response

 • text/event-stream: Server-Sent Events containing JSON-RPC messages